petr-k/petr-k.github.io/_posts/2019-02-03-kubernetes-tips-and-tricks-part-2-logs.md

 kubectl logs <pod-name> --tail 10 --follow
 ```

-## 5. Logs from multiple Pods at once
+## 5. Logs from multiple pods at once

 Running an application in multiple instances poses a slight problem when
 inspecting logs conveniently.
 But since all `Pod`s based on a `Deployment` spec